simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 ```

 ### Obtaining Metadata
 Where we instantiate our `file_monitor` object, we can tell the file monitor to track the console file again, but using the custom parser.
-We can also set different callbacks for each file we are tracking - so we remove `per_thread_callback` from the function arguments, and instead define it in each call to `tail()` and `track()`.
+We can also set different callbacks for each file we are tracking - so we remove `per_thread_callback` from the initialization, and instead define it in each call to `tail()` and `track()`.

 To add metadata to a Simvue run, we simply need to pass our dictionary of metadata to the `run.update_metadata()` method.
 In our case we will do this using a lambda function, where we combine the `header_data` produced by our custom parser, and `metadata` produced by the default parser, into a single dictionary and pass it to the method:
 ```py